gwankyun/CMake/Help/manual/cmake-instrumentation.7.rst

 .. _`cmake-instrumentation v1 CMake Content File`:

-v1 CMake Content File
+v1 CMake内容文件
 ---------------------

 CMake content files contain information about the CMake configure and generate steps.
-Each `v1 Snippet File`_ provides the path to one of these files corresponding to the CMake invocation responsible for generating its command.
+Each |v1 Snippet File| provides the path to one of these files corresponding to the CMake invocation responsible for generating its command.

 Each CMake content file contains the following: